 Knowledge.
-You can become more knowledgeable about the consequences of addiction, especially consequences to your health.
-People who are not knowledgeable about their health cannot make informed decisions.
+You can become more knowledgeable about HIV and addiction and its treatment.
+People who are not knowledgeable about their condition cannot make informed decisions.

 Participation.
 Be an active participant in your health care.
-Schedule routine medical check-ups, keep your medical appointments, ask questions, and follow medical recommendations to treat any existing conditions and to prevent illness in the future.
-Eat well and exercise regularly.
-Ultimate responsibility for your health care is yours.
-Others can advise you, but unless you actively participate you will not maintain your health.
+Keep your medical appointments, ask questions, and take medications exactly as prescribed.
+Eat well and exercise in moderation.
+Ultimate responsibility for your health care is yours Others can advise you, but unless you actively participate you will not maintain your health.